 The strict diets, the forced cosmetic surgery, the social isolation, and the sexual abuse are all chilling to watch.
 These plots come with enough plausibility for me to believe that they could actually happen in real life.
-It’s a reminder for us to stay alert and not tolerate unethical companies that refuses to treat their staff like human beings.
+It's a reminder to stay alert and not tolerate unethical companies that refuse to treat their staff like human beings.

 An interesting fact is that Call It What You Want has released a statement, declaring their drama is inspired by real events that happened.
 The story contains some vague references to the BL series 2Moons and 2Moons2, which were plagued by online reports of controversies with their production company Motive Village.

 I will refrain from commenting since my only knowledge is limited to reading a few articles on the internet, but my sympathies will always fall with the victims against an exploitative company.
 This is so obvious that it shouldn't need to be stated out loud, but please treat actors with decency and respect.